DorvoG/iot_speedtrap/README.md

 The Code
 ========

-All of the relevant code in this project has been uploaded to GitHub and resides under their respective directories.
+All of the relevant code in this project has been annotated and uploaded to GitHub where it resides in the relevant directories.
+A brief overview of the different code files as follows:

+- boot.py: Initialization of LoRaWAN, Lidar and Servo.
+Runs once when the Pico boots.

+- conf.py: Global configuration variables for the project

+- event.py: Still in development.
+Controls the measuring event when triggered by sensor.

+- lidarlib.py: Library file for the lidar module

+- LoRaWAN.py: Library file for the LoRaWAN module

+- main.py: The main loop of the program.
+Is listening for the triggers to activate the measurement function.

+- measure.py: The function running the measurement with the lidar module.

+- servolib.py: Library file for controlling the servo motor.

 Connectivity
 ============